RajatJangra2653/dp-420-cosmos-db-dev/instructions/02-configure-throughput.md

     1. Record the value of the **URI** field.
 You will use this **endpoint** value later in this exercise.

     1. Record the value of the **PRIMARY KEY** field.
 You will use this **key** value later in this exercise.

+### Review

+In this lab, you have completed:

+- Created a serverless account.
+- Created a provisioned account.

+### You have successfully completed the lab